markgw/uh-nlp2021/docs/week5/index.md

 In this exercise, we will build a simple document-term matrix for the documents in Exercise 0.

 ### Exercise 1.1: Step-by-step construction of the doc-term matrix
-For each document, convert to lowercase, tokenize, remove stopwords and then lemmatize.
+Pre-process each document by converting it to lowercase, tokenize, remove stopwords and then lemmatize each token.

-You can use your code from day 2's assignment to do all of these
-things: the `filter_text()` function.
-(You will need to remove the sentence tokenizer, but otherwise you can reuse the code exactly.)

-Construct a vocabulary for your corpus which is all the words that appear in the documents minus stopwords.
+Construct the vocabulary of your pre-processed corpus.

-Construct a document-term matrix by going through each document and checking if the vocabulary word is present or not.
+Construct a document-term matrix by going through each document and checking if a vocabulary word is present or not.

 The shape of the matrix will be the no. of documents by the vocabulary size `(n_docs x vocab_size)`.